Malaysia's Premier Intercultural Training Organization

 Power Distance – How Does It Affect You at Work?

 Recently, a multinational organization had an opportunity to close a huge deal with a chip manufacturing company from China.
 The negotiations were led by Fabian, a German national, who arranged a site visit for the management team from China with the hopes of acquainting them with the local processes.
-Due […]
+Due to certain unfortunate circumstances, Fabian […]

 5 Key Points to Consider When Making Conference Calls across Cultures